 Based on the pension reduction calculated in STEP 2, her pension will be subject to an early retirement reduction of 21%, which results in her pension being $790 per month ($9,480 annually).

-How Late Can I Wait Before Starting My Pension?
+How Late Can I Wait to Start My Pension?

 When Should I Retire?

 Only you can answer this!
 It will be different for everyone and can depend on a lot of different factors: